The 3-3-3 Rule for Rescue Dogs: What to Expect in the First Days, Weeks, and Months

 “The 3-3-3 Rule outlines the general phases or milestones that most rescue dogs go through during the first three days, three weeks, and three months after their adoption.”

-After the initial adjustment periods, your dog will begin to settle into their new life.
+The 3-3-3 Rule is a helpful guide, but every dog is different.
+Some may adjust in days, others take months.
+What matters is consistency, compassion, and commitment.
+In most cases, after the initial 3-3-3 adjustment periods, your dog will begin to settle into their new life.
 You will start to build a secure, loving bond and a trusting relationship.
 Around the three-month mark, most dogs begin to understand that they are home to stay and are an integral part of your family.

 Photo credit: Eva Blanco Photos